Higher rank rigidity for Berwald spaces: Higher rank rigidity

 \subsection{Strong stable manifolds}

 In this subsection we construct strong stable manifolds for uniformly recurrent (see Definition 3.1 in \cite{BBE}) and regular vectors.
-At first, we prove that strong stable Jacobi fields defined below has an exponentially decreasing length.
+At first, we prove that any strong stable Jacobi field defined below has an exponentially decreasing length.
+The main difference is that we must use a coarse estimation on distance functions, based on Proposition \ref{uniform}.

 \begin{definition} A stable Jacobi field $Y$ along $\gamma_v$ (with velocity field T) is called strong stable if $g_T(Y(0),Z(0))=0$ for any $Z\in J^p(v)$, where $g_T=g_{ij}(\gamma_v, T)$.
 Denote by $J^{ss}(v)$ the space of all strong stable Jacobi fields along $\gamma_v$. \end{definition}